decentralized-identity/faq/docs/spec.md

 ##### What is the relationship between DIDs and VCs? 🟢

 Technically, there is none!
-VCs work great with DIDs used as the identifiers for issuer and verifier, but they also work with many other kinds of identifiers (Solid addresses, centralized and local identifier schemes, blockchain/smart-contract addresses, etc).
+VCs work great with [[ref:DIDs]] used as the identifiers for issuer and verifier, but they also work with many other kinds of identifiers (Solid addresses, centralized and local identifier schemes, blockchain/smart-contract addresses, etc).
 DIDs can be used for all kinds of verifications, which is why the "verification method" system of associating multiple keys of different types with each DID is so flexible; signing VCs is